-Chimney Flashing Leaks are very susceptible to leaks for many different reasons.
+Chimney Flashing Leaks in Fort Bend County are very susceptible to leaks for many different reasons.
 The most common reason chimney leaks are:

 • Chimney Flashing made of brick mortar or stucco, a specific size of flashing is required depending on the brick cut made with the grinder.
 If the flashing is too small, the flashing underneath the shingles will get loose and will leak.
 The chimney with stone instead of brick mortar, in older houses when very old or has very deep mortar requires a custom flashing.
 The standard flashing in the industry is 5” metal exposure with a ¼ inch lip and in these cases requires a larger lip depending on the size of the stone or the brick mortar because the exposure depends on the size needed.
 We have a partnership with a sheet metal shop that provides custom flashing in the moment according to our specifications.